cloudmesh-community/fa18-523-60/paper/paper.md

 `$ python -m pip install pymongo[gssapi]`

-Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessery for connections with help of TLS/SSL and can also be symoultaneously be installed with the driver installation [@www-github-driver].
+Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be symoultaneously installed along with the driver installation [@www-github-driver].

 #### Running PyMongo with Mongo Deamon

-Once PyMongo installed, the Mongo deamon can be run with a very simple command in a new terminal window [@www-realpython].
+Once PyMongo is installed, the Mongo deamon can be run with a very simple command in a new terminal window [@www-realpython].

 `$ mongod`